 - Course Requirements

 Do I need to meet with an advisor to register for classes?

 Yes, you do need to meet with an advisor.
-Your advisor is not only there to offer suggestions about your educational path, but to ensure that you keep on track for your major, your general education courses, and your expected graduation date.
+Your advisor is not only there to offer suggestions about your educational path, but to ensure that you keep on track for your major, your liberal arts courses, and your expected graduation date.
 Meeting with your advisor is the only way for you to obtain your alternate PIN, which is necessary for web registration.
 If you are advised by one of the advisors in the Academic Advising Center, call 617-824-7876 to make an appointment.
 If you are advised by a faculty advisor, contact her or him directly to set up an appointment.
 If you aren’t sure who your advisor is or how to contact him/her, you can access this information online through eCommon.

 What is Advising Week?